Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 Founder and Executive Director at Sundress Publications and the Sundress Academy for the Arts; Founding Editor & Consulting Editor of the Best of the Net Anthology and Stirring: A Literary Collection; President of the Board of Directors

-Erin Elizabeth Smith (she/her) is the Executive Director of Sundress Publications and the Sundress Academy for the Arts.
-She is the author of three full-length collections of poetry, most recently DOWN (SFASU 2020).
-Her work has appeared in The Kenyon Review, Guernica, Ecotone, Crab Orchard, and Mid-American and has received support from the Academy of American Poets.
-Smith is a Distinguished Lecturer in the English Department at the University of Tennessee at Knoxville and the Poet Laureate of Oak Ridge, TN.
+Erin Elizabeth Smith (she/her) is the Executive Director of Sundress Publications and the Sundress Academy for the Arts and a 2023 Academy of American Poets Laureate Fellow.
+She is the author of three full-length collections of poetry, most recently DOWN (SFASU 2020), and the founder of the Best of the Net Anthology.
+Her work has appeared in The Kenyon Review, Guernica, Ecotone, Crab Orchard, and Mid-American, among others.
+Smith is a Teaching Professor in the English Department at the University of Tennessee.

 A biracial Asian person sits in front of a teal wall.
 They have short dark brown hair and are wearing a bumblebee necklace over a black sleeveless turtleneck.
 They are smiling.